molgenis/hadoop-pipeline/README.md

 		2. Extract the archive.
 		3. From inside the extracted archive, use `make` (GNU Make) to create an executable file.
 		4. Copy the created executable file from the extracted archive to the tools directory.
-3. From the directory storing the tools folder, create a `.tar.gz` archive using `tar -zcf tools.tar.gz tools/`
+3. From the directory storing the tools folder, create a `.tar.gz` archive using `tar -zcf <archive_name>.tar.gz tools/`

-The final hierachy of the created `tools.tar.gz` should look as follows:
+The final hierachy of the created tools `.tar.gz` should look as follows:

-	tools.tar.gz
+	<archive_name>.tar.gz
 		|- tools/
 			|- bwa

 IMPORTANT: Be sure to use the exact naming as shown above!
+Onle the archive name itself does not matter.

 ## Execution
 1. Upload the fastq files to HDFS using the halvade upload tool.